Blendify/blender-manual/blender_docs/manual/preferences/file.rst

    This option may slow down Blender when you quit, or under normal operation when Blender is saving your backup files.
-   Using this option traces processor time for file-size.
+   Using this option traces processor time for file size.
 Load UI
    Default setting is to load the Window layout
    (the :doc:`Screens </interface/window_system/screens>`) of the saved file.